joe-irving/joe-irving.github.io/index.md

 ---
 layout: home
 image: /assets/images/preview.png
-title: Free (ish) websites for grassroots groups
+title: Free website building for grassroots groups
 ---

 # {{site.title}}

 ## About

 The climate is breaking down, authoritarianism is on the rise and it has become a moral duty to **rise up**.
 With grassroots groups popping up around the country, people are going to need websites!
+Whether it is just for a community group, or for documentation of how to blow up a pipeline I would love to help.

 I am a 20 year old nerd who takes enjoyment in making simple websites.
 The internet is full of hosting companies that take £100s from people